 The University has many close links with industry, and every British Formula One team has at least one Hertfordshire graduate.
 Degrees in healthcare science and the pioneering paramedic science BSc make Hertfordshire a preferred provider for the NHS in the east of England and the Universities Careers and Placements Service offers graduates lifelong support on employment and career development.

 About King's College London

 King’s College London is England’s third oldest university having been founded by King George IV and the Duke of Wellington in 1829.
-It is ranked 23rd in the QS World University Rankings 2018 and has 12 Nobel Prize laureates among its alumni and current and former faculty.
+It is ranked in the top 10 UK universities in the world (QS World University Rankings 2019) and has 12 Nobel Prize laureates among its alumni and current and former faculty.
 It is spread across five campuses in central London and currently has over 26,000 students enrolled.

 About Kingston University

 Kingston is an inclusive and vibrant university, recognised for its excellent teaching, ranks highly in the world’s list of young universities and has several UK-leading courses.
 Located in the outskirts of London, our diverse student populace enjoy the best of one of the world’s greatest cities.
 We offer a wide range of undergraduate and postgraduate courses, several of which are rated the best in the country by The Guardian University Guide 2019.
 View the course list page to see the extensive offerings across our faculties.

 Kingston University’s teaching has been recognised as outstanding by winning The Guardian University Award 2017 for teaching excellence.
 Courses are also brought to life by interactive learning facilities such as the Bloomberg trading room, the flight simulator, an in-built hospital ward and music recording studio.